solaeus/dust/README.md

 A **fast**, **safe** and **easy to use** language for general-purpose programming.

 Dust is **statically typed** to ensure that each program is valid before it is run.
 Compiling is fast due to the purpose-built lexer and parser.
-Execution is fast because Dust uses instructions in a highly optimizable, custom bytecode format that runs in a multi-threaded VM.
-Dust combines compile-time safety guarantees and optimizations with negligible compile times and satisfying speed to deliver a unique set of features.
+Execution is fast because Dust uses a custom bytecode that runs in a multi-threaded VM.
+Dust combines compile-time safety guarantees and optimizations with negligible compile times and satisfying runtime speed to deliver a unique set of features.
 It offers the best qualities of two disparate categories of programming language: the highly optimized but slow-to-compile languages like Rust and C++ and the quick-to-start but often slow and error-prone languages like Python and JavaScript.

 Dust's syntax, safety features and evaluation model are based on Rust.
 Its instruction set, optimization strategies and virtual machine are based on Lua.
 Unlike Rust and other languages that